loopj/wii-power-strip/README.md

 ### Connector current capacity

 The connector currently used on this board is the [5-pin, 1.5mm pitch Molex Pico-Lock](https://www.molex.com/en-us/products/part-detail/5040500591) connector.
-This connector accepts a maximum wire gauge of 24AWG which **may not be a beefy enough connector or wire gauge for Wii builds**.
-The main area of potential concern is the ground / return path, which uses a single contact/wire.
+This connector accepts a maximum wire gauge of 24AWG which **may not be a beefy enough wire gauge for all Wii builds**.
+The main area of potential concern is the ground return path, which uses a single wire.

 For Short Stack I am cheating - I am using aluminum spacers between the Short Stack main PCB and the Wii motherboard which provide an additional ground return path through the plated mounting holes.

-In my testing, this connector has shown to be sufficient and stable, even when using non-conductive spacers however it definitely requires further testing.
+Having said this, in my testing this connector has shown to be sufficient and stable, even when using non-conductive spacers.

 In a future revision I would likely swap out this connector for either:
 - [6-pin, 1.5mm pitch Molex Pico-Lock](https://www.molex.com/en-us/products/part-detail/5040500691) - doubling up on the ground wires